-A 64-bit Linux version of Oracle will not install on a 32-bit Linux or Windows 64-bit system, for example.
-The Oracle release notes provide information about where to find the compatibility matrix and the system requirements for the server.
+It is important to note that a 64-bit Linux version of Oracle will not be installed on a 32-bit Linux or 64-bit Windows systems.
+Oracle Release Notes provide information about where to find the compatibility matrix and the system requirements for the server.

-The disk space requirements depend on the components installed, but the base product alone does require more disk space for 64-bit operating systems.
-You can use the following command-line option to run the installer with parameters to perform just the system prerequisites checks, without continuing to install Oracle:
+The disk space requirements depend on the components installed.
+However, the base product alone requires more disk space for 64-bit operating systems.
+We can use the following command-line option to run the installer with parameters to perform just the system prerequisites check, without continuing to install Oracle:

 E:\Oracle11gR2\database> setup.exe –executeSysPrereqs

-The results can be viewed in the prerequisite_results.xml file, which will be in the oraInventory/logs directory.
+The result can be viewed in the prerequisite_results.xml file, which will be in the oraInventory/logs directory.

-Go for this in-depth job-oriented Oracle DBA Training Course now!
+Go for this in-depth job-oriented Oracle DBA Training now!

-There are advantages to installing Oracle on the Windows platform.
-One is that as a SQL Server administrator, you are already working with a Windows system.
-Another is that some tasks that must be done manually on the Linux platform are taken care of automatically on Windows.
-For example, the environment variables are set up for you, and Windows handles the startup and shutdown of services.
+There are many advantages of installing Oracle on the Windows platform.
+One is that as a SQL Server administrator, we are already working with a Windows system.
+Another is that some tasks that must be done manually on the Linux platform are taken care of by Windows automatically.
+For example, the environment variables are set up, and Windows handles the startup and shutdown of services.

-SQL Server tends to have a default location for the binaries, and Oracle will set up a default as well: the Oracle home directory.
+SQL Server tends to have a default location for binaries, and Oracle will set up this default: the Oracle home directory.
 This directory location can be set during the installation process, or it can be specified by setting the ORACLE_HOME environment variable before running the installer.

-Although the environment variables are set by the Oracle installer for Windows, there might be more than one Oracle home on a server.
-If this is the case, when using a command line, you will need to set the variable ORACLE_HOME first, or fully qualify the path to the correct Oracle home.
+Although the environment variables are set by the Oracle Installer for Windows, there might be more than one Oracle home on a server.
+If this is the case, when using a command line, we will need to set the variable ORACLE_HOME, first, or fully qualify the path to the correct Oracle home.

 The installer creates the ORA_DBA group automatically on the Windows platform.
 A standard practice with SQL Server is to create another user that has administrator privileges to install the software and be the owner of the SQL Server services.

-By default, the Oracle services will use the Local Service account.
-By having a separate domain account to manage these services and perform the installation.
+By default, Oracle services will use the local service account, by having a separate domain account to manage these services and perform the installation.

-The database software should be installed on the NTFS file system because of the security available for the Oracle home directory, which will contain trace files and database files.
+The database software should be installed on the NTFS file system as the security available for the Oracle home directory will contain trace files and database files.

-The database is not really meant to be a stand-alone machine, it needs network connectivity.
-Clustering will have different requirements, but the database server needs to have a primary IP address that is accessible (it doesn’t need to be a static IP unless your environment requires that).
+The database is not really meant to be a stand-alone machine; it needs network connectivity.
+Clustering will have different requirements, but the database server needs to have a primary IP address that is accessible (it doesn’t need to be a static IP unless our environment requires it).

-If you are using a dynamic configuration (DHCP), a test conducted during the Oracle installer’s prerequisite check will fail if Microsoft Loopback Adapter is not the primary network adapter on the system.
+If we are using a dynamic configuration (DHCP), the test conducted during the Oracle Installer’s prerequisites check will fail when Microsoft Loopback Adapter is not the primary network adapter on the system.
 Here is a quick check for this adapter:

 C:\> ipconfig /all Ethernet adapter Local Area Connection 2: Connection-specific DBS Suffix . . . . : Description . . . . . . . . . . . . . .: Microsoft Loopback Adapter Physical Address . . . . . . . . . . . : 7A-80-4C-9F-57-5D DHCP Enabled . . . . . . . . . . .. . .: Yes Autoconfiguration Enabled . . . . . . .: Yes

-If Microsoft Loopback Adapter is not configured, you can set it up through Add/Remove Hardware in the Control Panel.
-Select Network Adapters, and add it as a new network adapter.
+If Microsoft Loopback Adapter is not configured, we can set it up by clicking on Add/Remove Hardware in the Control Panel.
+There, we will select Network Adapters and add it as a new network adapter.

-■ Check that the operating system version and Oracle version and edition are correct.
+- Check whether the operating system version and the Oracle version and edition are appropriate.

-- Create an Oracle account with administrator permissions to perform the installation.
+- Create an Oracle account with administrator permissions to perform installation.

-■ Run the prerequisite check and correct any issues found.
+- Run the prerequisite check and correct issues, if any.

-■ echo $ORACLE_HOME Shows the value of the variable.
+- echo $ORACLE_HOME: Shows the value of a variable

-■ chgrp Changes the group for permissions of a file or directory.
+- chgrp: Changes the group for permission of a file/directory

-■ chown Changes the owner of a file or directory.
+- chown: Changes the owner of a file/directory

-The manual pages (man pages) provide parameter options and examples of how to use the commands.
-To access the man page for a command, just type a man and the command at the prompt, as in this example:
+The manual pages (man pages) provide parameter options and examples of how to use commands.
+To access the man page for a command, just type ‘man’ followed by the command in the prompt as in the below example:

 > man grep

-When you download files for a Linux system, such as patches or software, they might come in a couple of formats, with filenames ending in .Z, .gz, .zip, .cpio, or .tar.
+When we download files for a Linux system, such as patches or software, they might come in a couple of formats, with filenames ending in .Z, .gz, .zip, .cpio, or .tar.
 These are compressed files.
-You’ll need to uncompress these files so that they are usable.
-The following are sample commands to uncompress the various formats:
+We’ll need to uncompress these files so that they are usable.
+Following are the commands to uncompress various formats:

-For a Linux system, you need to set up users, adjust permissions and kernel parameters, and make sure the required packages are installed.
+For a Linux system, we need to set up users, adjust permissions and kernel parameters, and make sure that the required packages are installed.

-Although you can install Oracle and own the services for Oracle as the administrator on the server, this is not recommended, particularly for Linux systems, where the administrator account is the root account.
+Although we can install Oracle and own the services for Oracle as an administrator on the server, this is not recommended, particularly for Linux systems where the administrator account is the root account.

-You should create a user and group for the Oracle installation.
-The Oracle processes will also run under this user.
-Additionally, if you will be installing certain Oracle components, such as Automatic Storage Management and Clusterware, you should create separate users and groups to own the different pieces of software.
+We should create a user and group for the Oracle installation.
+Oracle processes will also run under this user.
+Additionally, if we are installing certain Oracle components, such as Automatic Storage Management and Clusterware, we should create separate users and groups to own every different piece of the software.

 The following example demonstrates creating the oinstall (Oracle installation), dba (database administrator), asmdba (Automatic Storage Management administrator), and crs (Clusterware) groups: